Maxime Weygand: Early war

 After Joffre was replaced by Robert Nivelle in late 1916, criticism of Foch also intensified, leading to Foch being relieved of his northern command; Weygand saw the politician's treatment of Foch as intolerable.
 At Foch's suggestion, Weygand's name was submitted for command of an infantry brigade, but after Foch was assigned out of inactivity to instead create a contingency plan for a German invasion of France via Switzerland, Weygand decided to stay with Foch.
 As part of this planning, Weygand served as head of a mission to Switzerland to discuss Anglo-French support if Switzerland were breached by German troops.
 Weygand later accompanied the British Chief of the Imperial General Staff, General Sir William Robertson, on an inspection of the Italian front in early 1917 to discuss Anglo-French support for Italy's Isonzo campaign.
 When Weygand and Foch were briefed on the Nivelle offensive, the two men expressed misgivings.
 After its failure, Nivelle was removed as French commander-in-chief and replaced with Philippe Pétain.
-Foch was appointed chief of the army general staff in 19 May 1917; writing to his wife, Weygand expressed his loyalty to Foch and gave up his applications for a field command.
+Foch was appointed chief of the army general staff on 19 May 1917; writing to his wife, Weygand expressed his loyalty to Foch and gave up his applications for a field command.